Amtrak & Via Rail Canada User Guide

 Ideal stops along the Southwest Limited

 Grand Canyon, and Santa Fe (via a light-rail line from Albuquerque or via a short van transfer from Lamy

 In some cases, Amtrak can include your transfers to the Grand Canyon and Santa Fe New Mexico in your ticket at no extra charge.

 Pacific Surfliners (Southern

 I love these trains.

 The Pacific Surfliner trains from San Luis Obispo to San Diego via Santa Barbara, Los Angeles, and Anaheim (Disneyland)

 In fact, the San Clemente station

 on this route sits directly adjacent to a beach.
-You step out onto the sand.
+Within several steps you are on the sand.

 Between Los Angeles and San Diego, the combination of